jumeike/jumeike.github.io/content/authors/admin/_index.md

 **About me**

+I am a Computer Science PhD student at the University of Kansas in Lawrence (USA) advised by Prof. Mohammad Alian.
+In my work with the Architecture Research Group, I have explored the optimization of software architectural simulators to enable efficient computer design and reduce energy costs.
+I am also working on “Device-less Networking” which investigates efficient CPU designs for improved I/O performance.
-I am a physicist in soft matter and fluids at interfaces at the [LIPhy](https://liphy.univ-grenoble-alpes.fr/) in Grenoble (France).
-In 2022 I received a [MSCA](https://marie-sklodowska-curie-actions.ec.europa.eu/) grant (*NanoSep*) to study the demixing of fluid mixtures by hybrid nanoporous materials, and I will soon be working at [CNRS](https://www.cnrs.fr/).
+  # In 2022 I received a [MSCA](https://marie-sklodowska-curie-actions.ec.europa.eu/) grant (*NanoSep*) to study the demixing of fluid   mixtures by hybrid nanoporous materials, and I will soon be working at [CNRS](https://www.cnrs.fr/).

 **Open source and open data**